Robin-Lai-YY/CPEN400Q-Final-Project/README.md

 - `poetry run pytype quantumgan/`: run the static type checker.

 # Software Limitations
+We encountered the following software limitation:
-We found that `jax.vmap` is incompatible with the noise model in Qiskit Aer.
-As a workaround, we use a regular loop to replace `jax.vmap` when running the circuit on a noisy device.
+- We found that `jax.vmap` is incompatible with the noise model in Qiskit Aer.
+As a workaround, we provide an option (as a parameter in the [`__init__`](quantumgan/batch.py) function) to use a regular loop to replace `jax.vmap` when running the circuit on a noisy device.

 # Contributions